 There are two main types of Saville assessments: the aptitude test and the situational judgment test.

-For the aptitude test, there are several different sections that may fluctuate between tests depending on the needs of the role.
+For the aptitude test, several different sections may fluctuate between tests depending on the needs of the role.
 These include:

 - Numerical aptitude – assesses your ability to draw conclusions from statistical information

 - Verbal aptitude – tests your capability to answer true, false, or unclear after being presented with a hypothetical situation.